xmrack/OxBlocks/README.md

 that requires them cannot talk to a current daemon at all.
 Every `get_info` field oxblocks does not act on is optional for that reason.

-## Bandwidth

-**Transactions are never fetched pruned.** monerod will send the prefix and RingCT base alone, which is everything a *summary* needs and about 29% of the bytes — on mainnet block 3,708,864, 134 transactions are 2,175,016 bytes whole and 639,738 pruned. oxblocks asks for them whole anyway.
-What comes back pruned is not the transaction that was broadcast, its size is not the size anyone means, and an explorer that quietly served a shortened copy would be lying about what the chain holds. `get_transactions` here is always `prune: false`, and the flag is private with no way to set it.

-What is done instead is **compressing the response to the reader**.
-Negotiated per request — gzip, deflate and brotli, only for a client that sends `Accept-Encoding`.
-A thousand-transaction anonymity set goes from 615,010 bytes to 206,802 gzipped and 189,703 brotli, **69% less**, and the whole transaction is still in it. zstd is deliberately absent: that crate wraps the C library.

-monerod itself never compresses — asked with `Accept-Encoding: gzip, deflate, br, zstd` it answers with the same uncompressed bytes — so there is nothing to negotiate on the daemon link.

 ## API

 ```